storax/easymodel/docs/usage.rst

     def set_widget_index(self, index):
         self.setEditorData(self.widget, index)

-Now all that is left is :meth:`easymodel.widgetdelegate.Widgetdelegate.setModelData`.
+Now all that is left is :meth:`easymodel.Widgetdelegate.setModelData`.
 Here you take the value from the editor and set the data in the model::

     def setModelData(self, editor, model, index):